 Lawn care is managed and conducted by GLPS.
 Generally, turf management chemicals are only applied to athletic fields.
 A questionnaire is used to obtain current information on fertilizer, pesticide, and herbicide application from maintenance staff at each location.
 The questionnaires are compiled and an assessment made as to whether modifications to turf management practices can be made to improve the quality of storm water discharge.
 GLPS will follow manufacturer recommendations for application of lawn chemicals, including ensuring the materials are not applied when rain is forecast.
-A copy of the questionnaire is included in Appendix G, Section 7.
+A copy of the questionnaire is included in Appendix D.

-GLPS has retained an outside contractor to develop a Turf Management Plan.
+GLPS has retained an outside contractor (at time or report preparation: PureGreen) to develop a Turf Management Plan for playing fields.
 Baseline soil testing is conducted to assess the current soil loading of fertilizer constituents in areas where fertilizer is applied.
 The testing results are used to adjust future fertilizer application.
 In addition, if required, aspects of turf management are added to the annual grounds and maintenance staff training program.